-If ever there was a perfect setting for a sunny sportive to unfold on a weekend’s morning, the Meon Valley would be up there with the best.
-Its tree-sheltered darting country lanes, forest backdrops, field-side rolling roads and spectacular views across to the Solent, Spinnaker Tower and Isle of Wight make this one not to miss.
+If ever there was a perfect setting for a sunny weekend Sportive to unfold, the Meon Valley would be up there with the best.
+Its tree-sheltered darting country lanes, forest backdrops, field-side rolling roads and spectacular views across to the Solent, Spinnaker Tower and the Isle of Wight make the Wiggle Mega Meon a Sportive not to miss.

 Its valley setting provides enough hills to keep you on your toes and offers excellent views, punchy climbs and swooping terrain.
 This is a fine all-round sportive that will take your breath away.